Philippe Eullaffroy: Montreal Impact

 In 2013, he served as the Montreal Impact assistant coach under head coach Marco Schällibaum in the Major League Soccer.
 In 2014, he was named the academy director for the Montreal Impact academy.
-On November 17, 2014, Eullaffroy was hired as the head coach for the expansion franchise FC Montreal which began play in 2015 in the USL Pro.
+On November 17, 2014, Eullaffroy was hired as the head coach for the expansion franchise FC Montreal, which began play in 2015 in the USL Pro.

 On July 3, 2020, Montreal dismissed him from his post as the academy's director.

 Quebec soccer

 In 2022, he ventured into the administrative side of soccer as the performance manager for the Quebec Soccer Federation.

 Africa

-After several years in the Canadian province of Quebec, he landed an administrative role with Senegalese side Dakar Sacré-Cœur as their technical director.
+After several years in the Canadian province of Quebec, he landed an administrative role with the Senegalese side Dakar Sacré-Cœur as technical director.

+Olympique Lyonnais

+In 2025, Eullaffroy returned to his native France and was named head of methodology and performance at Olympique Lyonnais, overseeing the U13-19 youth levels.

+CF Montreal

+On January 7, 2026, Eullaffroy was named an assistant coach for CF Montreal (formerly the Montreal Impact), marking his return to the club after nearly six years.
+On April 12, 2026, he was named interim head coach after the firing of Marco Donadel.